 Annual leave

-Every worker, whether full or part-time, is entitled to a minimum of 5.6 weeks (28 days) annual leave each year inclusive of bank holidays.
-There is no opting out of the annual leave provisions.
-In other words, leave must be taken, with no option to pay in lieu except on termination of employment.
+Every worker, whether full or part-time, is entitled to a minimum of 5.6 weeks paid leave each year inclusive of bank holidays.
+There is no opting out of the leave provisions.
+Leave must be taken, with no option to pay in lieu except on termination of employment.

 Lecturing staff and Research staff paid at salary Grade 9 and above

-The timing of a member of staff’s holiday is subject to the agreement of the Line Manager.
-Subject to the organisational requirements of the University, a member of staff may request that up to six weeks of normal holiday entitlement be taken in one continuous period, and any such request should not be unreasonably refused.
+The timing of an employee's leave is subject to the agreement of the line manager.
+Subject to the organisational requirements of the University, an employee may request that up to six weeks of normal leave entitlement be taken in one continuous period, and any such request should not be unreasonably refused.

-Wherever possible, detailed holiday schedules for individual lecturers should be made as soon as reasonably practicable after the beginning of each academic year, in determining holiday schedules.
+Wherever possible, detailed schedules for individual lecturers should be made as soon as reasonably practicable after the beginning of each academic year, to determine leave schedules.

 All Professional Services staff up to and including Grade 12 and Research staff up to and including those paid at grade 8